What Does Ubuntu “LTS” Mean?

 Fortunately, if you’re using SpinupWP’s control panel, these things are also already handled for you.
-We follow our own advice and SpinupWP will install, and keep up to date, the latest stable versions of Nginx, PHP, MySQL/MariaDB, and Redis from these trusted third-party PPAs.
+We follow our own advice and SpinupWP will install, and keep up to date, the latest stable versions of Nginx, PHP, MySQL, and Redis from these trusted third-party PPAs.

 Should I consider upgrading to a non-LTS release?

 For all of the above reasons not to upgrade your LTS release every two years, you should also not upgrade to any interim releases.
 The interim releases may contain software that’s still being proven, and it may affect your server negatively.
 For servers that require a high level of stability, the interim releases are not recommended.

 My current LTS version is nearing end-of-life.
 How do I upgrade?

 The last LTS released in the past five years was in 2018.
 If you have a server running on the 18.04 LTS release, its end-of-life (EOL) date will be in April 2023.
 At that point, or very close to it, you should consider upgrading to the newest LTS release, which would be 22.04.

 If you are someone who regularly logs into your server via SSH, you may see a message like this one.
 It indicates that a newer LTS release is available.